MingchenXia/home/readme.md

 - Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics. [arXiv:2112.04290](https://arxiv.org/abs/2112.04290)

 > [This](/Papers/POB.pdf) is a slightly better version than the arXiv version.
 Several typos are fixed, and one additional reference is added.
 There is a slight mistake in the arXiv version: <span style="color:red">In Section 4, the standing hypothesis should be that the classes are big instead of pseudo-effective.</span>

+> The Hausdorff convergence property is proved in full generality in my note [Hausdorff convergence properties of partial Okounkov bodies](Notes/HCP.pdf).

 ### Non-Archimedean geometry and algebraic geometry